expresso-php/expresso-php/README.md

 Check the same file: docker/php/Dockerfile
 You can add your own librairies.

-Everytime you change a dockerfile (example "docker/php/Dockerfile"), you need to rebuild your containers with the docker compose command "build --no-cache --force" and run again "composer up -d".
+Everytime you change a dockerfile (example "docker/php/Dockerfile"), you need to rebuild your containers with the docker compose command "docker-compose build --no-cache --force" and run again "docker-compose up -d".

 ### More PHP versions?
 This project uses the official images from PHP, see all available options on: [PHP's official Docker Hub page](https://hub.docker.com/_/php/).